 What happens afterwards?

 Once your child has recovered from the sedation, they will be able to eat and drink as normal.
+An x-ray must be performed a few hours after the drain is removed to check that no air has accumulated in the pleural space.

 The incision site will also be checked regularly to make sure it is healing properly and that there are no signs of infection.
 If a dressing is covering the area, this will be removed over the next few days after the chest drain has been removed to allow healing.
 The suture at the site will be removed around day 7 either in hospital or by your local services if you are discharged before the suture removal.